jxfcwys/protobuf/local-features.md

  * access - set the acces of the generated class to internal rather than public.
  * triggers - (flag)have the class methods BeforeSerialize and AfterDeserialize called accordingly.
- * preserverunknown - (flag)keep all unknown fields during deserialization to be written back when serializing the class.
+ * preserveunknown - (flag)keep all unknown fields during deserialization to be written back when serializing the class.
  * external - (flag)generate serialization code for a class we don't have control over, such as one from a third party DLL.
  * type - default: class, but you can make the serializer work with struct or interfaces.